Academic Program: Doctor of Osteopathic Medicine

 We proudly offer students a choice of two pre-clerkship curricular tracks:

 - A systems-based curriculum, Lecture-Discussion Based (LDB) track, that utilizes large group presentations along with small group discussion-based sessions to integrate the biomedical and clinical sciences along continuous didactic threads to address osteopathic core competencies.

 The major difference between the two pre-clerkship curricular tracks lies in how learning objectives are defined.
 In the LDB track, faculty identify the learning activities, which include large-group classroom sessions, as well as small-group clinical skills labs and individual simulated patient experiences.
-LDB courses are structured according to an approved syllabus, which includes a list of faculty-defined objectives.
-Students in the DPC track identify their own learning objectives as they explore patient case-studies in small learning groups.
-Like their LDB colleagues, they also participate in small-group clinical skills labs and individual simulated patient experiences.
+LDB courses are structured according to an approved syllabus that includes a list of faculty-defined objectives.
+In contrast, students in the DPC track identify their own learning objectives as they explore patient case studies in small learning group sessions.
+Like their LDB colleagues, students enrolled in the DPC curriculum also participate in small-group clinical skills labs and individual simulated patient experiences.

-The college curriculum committee examines course content and pedagogy on an ongoing basis and acts as an advisory board to the dean to suggest enhancements each year.
+The college curriculum committee examines course content and pedagogy for all four training years on an ongoing basis and acts as an advisory board to the dean to suggest enhancements each year.
 At the conclusion of each course and clinical clerkship, students provide feedback on course/clerkship content and delivery, utilizing a campus wide course analysis system.
 Additionally, representatives of the student body meet regularly with course and college administrators to address concerns and consider suggestions for improvement of the learning program.

 Throughout the educational continuum, the teaching program promotes the integration of structural evaluations, osteopathic manipulative treatment, and a deep awareness of psychosocial factors, legal issues, and ethical concerns relevant to the delivery of health care in the 21st century.